Get insider access

 2. Best Upper Mid-Range Upright Vacuum

 If you're looking for something less expensive and more portable, the Shark Stratos Upright is a great choice.
 It shares a common design with other Shark vacuums with its 'Lift-Away' design, which lets you detach its canister body from its floorhead and carry it around in one hand while cleaning tight spots with its hose in the other.
 This makes it a better option for cleaning tight, awkward areas than the larger, bulkier Dyson Ball Animal 3.
 However, it doesn't perform as well as the Dyson on carpets, and you can't change its brushroll height, so it tends to get stuck on surfaces like shag carpeting more frequently.
 One of the Shark's more unique selling points is its odor neutralization system; a replaceable cartridge in its floorhead emits a detergent-like scent as you clean.
-However, this can become a tad overwhelming if you use the vacuum regularly.
+However, it can become a tad overwhelming if you vacuum regularly.

 While the Shark's attachment set isn't as varied as the Dyson's, it still comes with a miniature turbo brush, an upholstery nozzle, and a crevice tool, which will cover many of your needs.
 The vacuum's primary brushroll has a set of integrated fins that do a good job of preventing hair from getting wrapped around the roller, similar to the Dyson vacuum's anti-tangle combs.
 However, unlike the Dyson, the roller isn't removable, so cleaning it is a bit of a hassle.